The Pros And Cons Of 55+ Communities

 If you’re looking to enjoy your retirement in a safe and peaceful community with others who are in the same stage of life, a 55+ community may be the right match for you.
 These communities can offer a gradual transition into a new chapter of your life, which you can still enjoy to the fullest by actively using provided amenities and getting to know your neighbors.

-However, if you aren’t quite ready for a quieter lifestyle and would prefer to interact with a mix of age groups on a more regular basis, you might think about waiting a couple more years before moving into one of these communities.
+However, if you aren’t quite ready for a quieter lifestyle and would prefer to interact with a mix of age groups on a more regular basis, you might want to consider a neighborhood without age restrictions in place.

 Just because you may be 55 or older doesn’t necessarily mean you need to join a 55+ community.
-The way you want to live your retirement is solely based on your needs and preferences.
+The way you want to live your retirement is solely based on your preferences.

 Can Someone Under 55 Buy In A 55+ Community?

 Yes, someone under 55 may buy in a 55+ community.
-However, at least one of the residents living in the home must be over the age of 55.
-It can also depend on the community’s own guidelines and regulations with the age requirement.
+However, most communities require that at least one of the residents living in the home be over the age of 55.
 If you’re under the age of 55 and want to buy in one of these communities, research the rules and regulations of the specific community beforehand.

 How Lenders View Retirement Income